Range Map

 • Spin-resistant airframe with standard parachute.
 FAA-approved spin-resistance demonstration plus a standard ballistic recovery system bias the A5 toward the safety-anxious recreational buyer who would not otherwise consider seaplane flying.

 • Rotax 912 iS Sport fuel flexibility.
-The fuel-injected 912 iS Sport accepts 91-octane unleaded auto fuel as well as 100LL avgas, which materially compresses fuel cost at typical lake and coastal operating sites where mogas is reachable.
+The fuel-injected 912 iS Sport accepts 91-octane unleaded auto fuel as well as 100LL avgas, which lowers fuel cost at operating sites where mogas is reachable.

 • Glass cockpit with integrated AOA.
 Garmin G3X-class panel paired with a primary AOA indicator on the glareshield – the airframe is designed to be flown by reference to AOA, not airspeed alone.